jexxa-projects/Jexxa/tutorials/TimeService/README_FlowOfControl.md

 Please note that most large frameworks such as Spring or J2EE hide these aspects because it is seen as boiler plate code.
 You will see that this is true to a certain extend if you check Jexxa's tutorials.
 Anyway, it represents the starting point of our flow of control.
 Since it greatly simplifies the navigation through the application, we have to explicitly bind `driving adapters` to `inbound ports` within Jexxa.

 From above source code we can navigate into two different directions.
 Either we dive deep into a concrete `Driving Adapter` such as `RESTfulRPCAdapter`.
-Or we select `TimeService` for direction `Inbound Port` &rarr; `Outbound Port` and enter the application core.
+Or we follow direction `Inbound Port` &rarr; `Outbound Port` by selecting `TimeService` and enter the application core.

 ### 2. Enter the Application Core